feast-dev/feast/infra/charts/feast-feature-server/README.md

 ```
 helm install feast-feature-server feast-charts/feast-feature-server --set feature_store_yaml_base64=$(base64 feature_store.yaml)
 ```
+> Alternatively, deploy this helm chart with a [Kubernetes Operator](/infra/feast-operator).

 ## Tutorial
 See [here](https://github.com/feast-dev/feast/tree/master/examples/python-helm-demo) for a sample tutorial on testing this helm chart with a demo feature repository and a local Redis instance.